Dawesville - Bouvard

 Dawesville - Bouvard is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Dwelling structure in Dawesville-Bouvard, as per the latest Census, consisted of 92.9% houses and 7.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 85.0% houses and 15.0% other dwellings.
-Home ownership in Dawesville-Bouvard was at 40.5%, with the remaining dwellings either mortgaged (44.8%) or rented (14.7%).
-The median monthly mortgage repayment in the area was $1,842, higher than Perth metro's average of $1,733.
-Median weekly rent in Dawesville-Bouvard was recorded at $350, compared to Perth metro's $300.
-Nationally, Dawesville-Bouvard's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In comparison, Perth metro had 85.0% houses and 15.0% other dwellings.
+Home ownership in Dawesville-Bouvard was at 40.5%, with the rest being mortgaged (44.8%) or rented (14.7%).
+The median monthly mortgage repayment was $1,842, higher than Perth metro's average of $1,733.
+Median weekly rent in Dawesville-Bouvard was $350, compared to Perth metro's $300.
+Nationally, Dawesville-Bouvard's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing